NullScope/BorderlessStone/README.md

 python BorderlessStone.py -w 1366 -h 768
 ```

-For the binaries, also have a batch file with the following:
+If using the binaries, instead have a batch file with the following:

 ```
 start BorderlessStone.exe -w <YOUR SCREEN WIDTH> -h <YOUR SCREEN HEIGHT>
 ```

+The default behaviour of the script (without any command line) will remove the borders and use the game's current resolution

+##### Do not use a higher resolution than your monitor is capable of, this will prevent the script from removing the borders

 Commands
 ========